top of page

 9. Reinvented Dining Experiences

-Using AI to track dietary preferences and allergies, hotels offer menus tailored to individual guest needs, creating a more inclusive dining experience.
+Hotels provide menus that are customized to each guest's needs by using AI to track dietary preferences and allergies, resulting in a more inclusive dining experience.

 10. Inclusivity and Accessibility